badrex/rdf2text/eval/ReadMe.md

 # tripleFlatSeen --> contain all files and scripts for evalauting seen dataset according to different triple-size for flat model, where the file (flat_Triple_Size.md) in it explain the evalauting steps and the associated commands

-# tripleSeenScore --> contain all the score files for: modified-baseline, flat for seen dataset according to different triple size, where the script (generateLxtable_Triple.py) generate latex tables.
+# tripleSeenScore --> contain all the score files for: modified-baseline, flat for seen dataset according to different triple size, where the script (generateLxtable_Triple.py) generate latex tables for them.

 # Category_Baseline_Seen --> contain all files and scripts for evalauting seen dataset according to different DBpedia categories for the modified-baseline, where the file (Instruction.md) in it explain the preprocessing steps and the associated commands